realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

        person.weight = 150.0
        person.printPerson()

-       // COP Using the `static` methods of the `PersonManager` class to manipulate the data of the `Person` object.
+       // COP style using the `static` methods of the `PersonManager` class to manipulate the data of the `Person` object.
        PersonManager.changeName(person, "Jane Doe")
        PersonManager.changeAge(person, 25)
        PersonManager.changeHeight(person, 5.5)